Fortnite Battle Royale: Impact

-Journalists attributed Fortnite Battle Royale’s success over PlayerUnknown’s Battlegrounds to several factors.
+Journalists attributed Fortnite Battle Royales success over PlayerUnknown's Battlegrounds to several factors.
 In addition to being free-to-play and available on consoles, Fortnite was released while Battlegrounds was experiencing issues with cheating and a toxic player community.
 Its less violent, cartoon-like style, similar to Minecraft, also helped attract a younger and more gender-diverse audience.
 The surge in Fortnite's popularity in March 2018, which drew larger audiences than multiplayer titles like Grand Theft Auto Online and Destiny 2, had financial effects on competitors.

 Analysts from Morgan Stanley and KeyBanc Capital Markets reported stock declines for Take-Two Interactive and Activision Blizzard during this period.
 In May 2018, Activision CEO Bobby Kotick acknowledged Fortnite as significant competition and credited it with attracting new players to gaming, stating that the company was exploring its own battle royale game.
-Electronic Arts CEO Blake Jorgensen similarly pointed at Fortnite’s market impact, saying it was bringing younger players into first-person shooters and benefiting the long-term health of the genre.
+Electronic Arts CEO Blake Jorgensen similarly pointed at Fortnites market impact, saying it was bringing younger players into first-person shooters and benefiting the long-term health of the genre.

-Fortnite Battle Royale’s success has also been linked to its influence on social media.
+Fortnite Battle Royales success has also been linked to its influence on social media.
 By March 2018, it became the most-viewed game on Twitch, surpassing League of Legends and Battlegrounds in average concurrent viewers.
 The streamer Tyler "Ninja" Blevins gained prominence as an early Fortnite figure, attracting a large subscriber base through his gameplay and Twitch promotions offering cosmetic items.
-By March 2018, he was estimated to be earning $500,000 per month, and by the end of the year had reportedly made nearly $10 million, with over 20 million subscribers across YouTube and Twitch.
+By March 2018, he was estimated to be earning $500,000 per month, and by the end of the year had reportedly made nearly $10 million, with over 20 million followers across YouTube and Twitch.
 In 2019, Time included Blevins in its Time 100 list of the most influential people.
 To recognize public figures who helped promote Fortnite Battle Royale, Epic introduced the "Icon Series," featuring in-game cosmetics based on real individuals, including Blevins, the musicians Marshmello and Major Lazer, the streamer Loserfruit, and a planned release for David "Grefg" Martínez.